Triumphant Venezuela opposition looks to boost economy, free prisoners

 "This is Nicolas Maduro's defeat, not Chavez's," said Humberto Lopez, 57, a diehard Chavista well-known to Venezuelans for walking the streets dressed as Argentine revolutionary Ernesto "Che" Guevara.
 "I'm not hugely surprised."

-Underlining the new mood in Venezuela, videos online showed five prominent socialist politicians - including Chavez's brother Adan - being booed at voting centres on Sunday, with crowds yelling "the government will fall!" or "thief!"
+Underlining the unprecedented mood in Venezuela, videos online showed five prominent socialist politicians - including Chavez's brother Adan - being booed at voting centers on Sunday, with crowds yelling "the government will fall!" or "thief!"

-The opposition said "Chavismo" failed to win a single one of the six seats up for grabs in the late leader's home state of Barinas, once a bastion of support.

-"If you called yourself "Chavista" and you voted for the opposition, facts will prove your mistake," tweeted powerful National Assembly head Diosdado Cabello, who was re-elected as a legislator but will lose his leadership of the body.

-The government's defeat was another disappointment for Latin America's bloc of left-wing governments following Argentina's swing to the centre-right in last month's presidential election.
+The government's defeat was another disappointment for Latin America's bloc of left-wing governments following last month's swing to the center-right in Argentina's presidential election.

 "I'm sure new victories for the Bolivarian and Chavista Revolution will come under your leadership," President Raul Castro wrote to Maduro, referring to Venezuelan independence hero Simon Bolivar as well as his late friend Chavez.

-(Additional reporting by Girish Gupta, Deisy Buitrago, Corina Pons, and Alexandra Ulmer in Caracas; Daniel Trotta in Havana, Danny Ramos in La Paz,; Sujata Rao in London, Arshad Mohammed in Washington; Editing by Kieran Murray and Frances Kerry)
+(Additional reporting by Deisy Buitrago and Corina Pons in Caracas; Daniel Trotta in Havana, Danny Ramos in La Paz,; Sujata Rao in London, Arshad Mohammed in Washington; Editing by Girish Gupta, Kieran Murray and Frances Kerry)